johndehavilland/whoami/README.md

 * I will help you be more productive

 I am not here as *the decider*.
-I wil attempt to communicate my vision, the context and goals to allow you to come up with the best solutions to help get us there.
+I will attempt to communicate my vision, the context and goals to allow you to come up with the best solutions to help get us there.

 ## My Expectations